-For the 2017 tax levy, the Board of Library Trustees is considering a 0% increase on the 2016 extended levy.
-Should that be the decision, it would be the eighth consecutive year where the levy was a 0% increase over the prior year's extended levy.
-The Board feels this is responsive to residents' concerns in the current economic climate while maintaining the Five Star quality of Library services that is expected by the residents.
-For the year ended December 31, 2016, the Library received 97.0% of its revenue from real estate taxes.
-The real estate tax payments were received in a normal manner with no delay or interruption.
+For the 2018 tax levy, the Board of Library Trustees is considering a 0% increase on the 2017 extended levy.
+Should that be the decision, it would be the ninth consecutive year where the levy was a 0% increase over the prior year's extended levy.
+For the year ended December 31, 2017, the Library received 96.0% of its revenue from real estate taxes.
 The Library continues to annually apply for and receive per capita grants from the State of Illinois.
-At December 31, 2016, the Library's General Fund has a fund balance of \$9,993,427.
-This amount would sustain the Library's operations for just over eight months, based on budgeted operating expenditures for calendar year 2017.
+At December 31, 2017, the Library's General Fund has a fund balance of \$8,633,442.
+This amount would sustain the Library's operations for just over seven months, based on budgeted operating expenditures for calendar year 2018.
 For additional information regarding the components of the Library's fund balance, please review page 19 in the financial report.